Key takeaways

 Turmeric's Role in Mental Health

 Beyond its physical health benefits, turmeric also has promising implications for mental well-being.
-Curcumin has been shown to cross the blood-brain barrier, making it beneficial for neurodegenerative diseases and mood disorders.
+Some research suggests that curcumin may cross the blood-brain barrier, potentially making it beneficial for neurodegenerative diseases and mood disorders, though evidence is still emerging.

 Alzheimer’s Disease Prevention